 When 17.4 million people voted to leave and 16.1 million voted to remain in the 2016 EU referendum, pets were probably the last thing on anyone’s mind.

-However, three years and three prime ministers later, it’s not entirely going to plan, and the prospect of a no-deal Brexit has not got many tails wagging (seemingly, not even from the prime minister’s rescue dog).
+However, several years and several prime ministers later, it’s not entirely going to plan, and the prospect of a no-deal Brexit has not got many tails wagging.

 Current guidelines for travelling with pets in the EU